 - IT Functions alone is accountable for digital initiatives, and business is not involved, this approach will not work.

-These are the estimated root causes of IT functions shortcomings.
+These are the estimated root causes of IT function shortcomings.

 - Weaknesses in IT Operating Model like how it’s structured, run, and managed